 Own your content and your assets

 It is safer to have a website of your own as your digital asset.
 This will mean the costs of a domain and/or hosting.
-There are some free methods to start, for instance on wordpress.com.
+There are several free methods to start, for instance on wordpress.com.
 Just make sure it’s easy to later switch to a domain of your own if you choose a free option.

 Now what to do next?

-Once you have decided about the medium you are going to use, in other words, the ‘where’, you have to decide on the ‘what’.
+Once you have decided about the medium you are going to use, in other words the ‘where’, you have to decide on the ‘what’.
 And yes, I know, the what is your hobby.
 But that’s still quite generic.

 Let me give you an example to make it clearer.
 Let’s say you are a fanatic sculptor.
 What are you going to share about sculpting?